yourvick/eamena_tutorials/README.md

 #### Feature Sediment Belief

-In this card you will record the sediment characteristics \(Figure 11\)\.
+In this card you will record the sediment characteristics\.
 Choose appropriate terms from the dropdown menus\.

 - Click on the ‘Feature Sediment Type’ field and choose from the dropdown to describe the type of sediment
 - Click on the ‘Feature Sediment Transition’ field and choose from the dropdown to__ __describe the nature of the boundary between the sediment layer being documented and the next one to be documented, if a stratigraphic sequence is being recorded\.__  __